-- 1. Physical removal of all ground mounted solar unit installations including the structures, equipment, security barriers, and transmission lines from the site. - $2.\,\mathrm{Disposal}$ of all solid and hazardous waste in accordance with local, state and federal waste disposal regulations. - 3.
-Stabilization or re-vegetation of the site as necessary to minimize erosion.
+- 1. Physical removal of all above ground mounted solar unit installations including the structures, equipment, and security barriers from the site. - 2.
+Disposal of all solid and hazardous waste in accordance with local, state and federal waste disposal regulations.

 ARTICLE VI: PLANNED UNIT DEVELOPMENT